WELCOME

 • Willing to be off all hormonal medications for 30–60 days before starting study medication

-• Willing and eligible to use Relugolix CT for at least 6 months
+• Willing and eligible to use relugolix combination-therapy (Myfembree®) for at least 6 months

 • No history of hysterectomy